 Monday to Friday from 8.30 am to 5.00 pm

-Users are advised to prepare a list of files for consultation before their visit by searching the HAEU online inventories.
+To make the most of their visit, we suggest users prepare a list of files for consultation before they arrive by searching the the HAEU online inventories.

 Users who are unable to travel to Italy may request digitalisation of selected files via email.
 Before making any request for digitalisation, conduct an advanced search in our database to see if the file has already been made available in digital (pdf) format.
 Requests will be evaluated and met depending on available resources at the time.